A heat pump is basically an air conditioner that can work in reverse to heat your home in cold weather.

 “But I heard heat pumps don’t work efficiently in extremely cold weather!”

-Heat pumps can be paired with a furnace in what’s called a “dual fuel system.”
+Heat pumps can also be paired with a furnace in what’s called a “dual fuel system.”
 That’s a fancy way of saying the furnace kicks on instead of an electric heat strip when the weather gets below 40 degrees.
+This is a good system for propane users.